Readit News logoReadit News

 BillTthree commented on Commercial tea bags release microplastics, entering human cells medicalxpress.com/news/20... · Posted by u/wglb

-phatfish · 8 months ago
+phatfish · a year ago

 Most teabags I use now don't split (some imported brands you have to be careful with), these are just regular looking ones not the fine mesh ones used by premium brands.
 I can jam them against the side of the cup to squeeze out liquid before removing the bag and they almost never split.